 - Eat the ice cream at Avondale Dairy Bar!

-- Celebrate the art form of jazz in the Niagara Region 3 days of live jazz & events throughout Niagara – TD Niagara Jazz Festival.
+- Celebrate the art form of jazz in the Niagara Region with days of live jazz & events throughout the Niagara Region. – Niagara Jazz Festival.

 - Climb to the top of the Brock Monument!

-- Stop at pop-up/road side fruit markets to taste the fresh of the farm fruits from the Niagara region!
+- Stop at pop-up/roadside fruit markets to taste the fresh fruits from the Niagara region!

 - Go on a winery tour on the bike!